KelvinTegelaar/CIPP/troubleshooting/frequently-asked-questions.md

 <summary>Can I replace the default branding with my own in CIPP?</summary>

-While currently technically possible, this is not recommended.
-CIPP is moving those towards compiled files instead of static ones, and having changed logo will very likely break your instance when that change occurs.
+No, CIPP's branding is compiled into the code.
 Additionally the branding isn't just a decorative feature, it plays a role in helping maintain visibility and community growth.
 However, a custom logo can be added to reports.
 This can be done in the [User Settings page](/user-documentation/cipp/user-settings.md#user-settings).

 </details>